-Back in 1977 a great tumulus was excavated and found to contain an intact two chambered tomb.
-In the smaller chamber was found a stone sarcophagus containing a gold box which when opened revealed the cremated remains of a women wrapped in a purple shroud decorated in fine gold.
+Back in 1977 a great tumulus was excavated and found to contain an intact two-chambered tomb.
+In the smaller chamber was found a stone sarcophagus containing a gold box which when opened revealed the cremated remains of a woman wrapped in a purple shroud decorated in fine gold.

 Now scholars who have been studying the remains have found a wound on the remaining fragment of the male skull which may prove that indeed Phillip II did lose his right eye at the siege of Methone in 355-354 bc and that the remains found in the gold box back in 1977 may well belong to Alexander's father and not his half brother the pharaoh.